Home library service: Australia

 Despite not being a legal requirement of public libraries, HLS is offered by almost all major public libraries in Australia in 2024.
 It is strongly promoted by the Australia Library and Information Association (ALIA), who stated in 2000 "The home library service should be a mainstream, integral, part of a public library service, with priority equal to other services of the library" and provide guidelines for the service.

 Australian public libraries are not allowed to charge for HLS services because of section 10 of the Library Act 1939 which states:

 No charge is to be made for the delivery to a member of the library of any book or information that the member is entitled to borrow free of charge if the member for reasons of ill-health or disability cannot reasonably be expected to attend the library in person.

 United Kingdom

 In the UK, home library services are often delivered by volunteers rather than library staff.
 Some libraries offer HLS to people living in rural areas who do not have local libraries.

 Other countries

-Home library services also exist in Argentina, Thailand, The Netherlands, Finland, and Canada.
-In the USA, items are sometimes sent through the postal service rather than delivered directly.
+Home library services also exist in Argentina, Thailand, the Netherlands, Finland, and Canada.
+In the US, items are sometimes sent through the postal service rather than delivered directly.